piai46/youtube-autopost/README.md

 7 - Change the value of ```AMOUNT_VIDEO``` to the last X videos that will be download

 8 - Change the value of ```TIME_BETWEEN_POSTS``` to the time beetween the videos posts (in seconds)

+## How to use:

+Open CMD inside the folder and run main.py